wp-plugins/london-prayer-times/readme.txt

 = Can I edit the Start times? =

-No. The start times are in accordiance with the London Unified Prayer Timetable.
+No. The start times are in accordance with the London Unified Prayer Timetable.

 = What cities in the UK do you have prayer times for? =